Scholars at Risk

-UiO participates in activities of the Norwegian Section of Scholars at Risk and we contibute to international network activities in cooperation with the global SAR network and SAR Europe.
-UiO has a Scholars at Risk committee following up the engagement.
+UiO participates in activities of the Norwegian Section of Scholars at Risk and we contribute to international network activities in cooperation with the global SAR network and SAR Europe.
+UiO has a Scholars at Risk committee following up on the engagement.

 UiO is a partner of the EU-funded project InSPIREurope (2019-22) an Initiative to Support, Promote and Integrate Researchers at Risk in Europe.

 UiO coordinated an Erasmus+ Strategic Partnership, Academic Refuge 2016-19.
 The project aimed at strengthening the work to promote academic freedom and other core university values and strengthen the European universities' capacity to welcome threatened scholars and refugees to campus.
 One of the products of the project is a massive open online course on academic freedom; Dangerous Questions: Why Academic Freedom Matters which runs twice a year.

 UiO's human rights award, The Lisl and Leo Eitinger Prize 2012, was awarded to Robert Quinn, Executive Director of Scholars at Risk.

 UiO was hosting the Norwegian Scholars at Risk Conference 13 November 2015: International Partnership in Academia - an Ethical Challenge?